Back to Blog

 There are two types:

 Division 40 (plant and equipment).
 Items like carpets, blinds, hot water systems, air conditioners, ovens, and dishwashers.
 These are depreciated over their effective life.
-A carpet might depreciate over 8-10 years, an air conditioner over 10 years.
+Carpet depreciates over about 8 years, a split-system air conditioner over 10.

 Division 43 (capital works).
 The building structure itself.
 If your property was built after 15 September 1987, you can claim 2.5% of the original construction cost per year for 40 years.
 On a property with $300,000 in construction costs, that’s $7,500 per year - a significant deduction many investors miss.